• Skip to primary navigation

 • You can use a low fat Greek yogurt and coconut milk to reduce the calories and fat content if you wish.

-• You can also use any milk you like; oat, almond, soy and dairy will all work.
+• You can substitute any milk you like; oat, almond, soy and dairy will all work.

 • Make this smoothie vegan by using a plant based yogurt, or you can omit it.